 - Receive advice and consultation about PCI-compliance

 Plus, iATS offers a solution that integrates directly with Salesforce!
 This means you can use their payment processing system easily if you work with the world’s leading CRM.
-They also offer another solution that will work with other software.

 Donate Kindly is a donation collection tool that embeds directly on your nonprofit’s CMS.

 This software centralizes all of your donation information in a single location to make it easy to track and upload to your CRM.
 With Donate Kindly, you’ll see advantages like:

 - It’s easy to embed the donation form, even if you’re not a tech expert

 - This platform doesn’t charge monthly or usage fees

 - The system is protected with data encryption